 Roll back a disk by using a snapshot

-You can roll back a disk from the Snapshots or Instances page.
-The following example shows how to roll back a disk from the Instances page.
+You can roll back a disk on the Snapshots or Instances page.
+The following example shows how to roll back a disk on the Instances page:

 - Log on to the ECS console.

 - In the left-side navigation pane, choose .

 - In the top navigation bar, select a region.

 - Find the instance whose disk you want to roll back and click Manage in the Actions column.